katherinesutarlim/bad-habit-tracker/README.md

 ## Installation ##

 1. Clone the repository
+1. run `npm install` or `yarn install` to install package dependencies
 1. Open a simulator (using XCode for iOS or Android Studio for Android) or connect your phone (Android)
 1. Run `react-native run-android` or `react-native run-ios` to build and run the app on the Android and iOS device/simulator respectively.

 ## Usage ##

+There are 3 pages in the app:

 ### Counter Page ###